sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 ### isReady

-Return whether instance of `AudioContext` created or  not
+Return whether instance of `AudioContext` created or  not.

 ```js
 WebAudio.isReady()